Island Rivers

 Unlike Hampshire the Island has only small rivers and therefore the potential for coarse angling is limited.
 Carp roach and dace are the predominant species on the Island.
 Rudd, perch, bream and tench are found in small numbers, while minor streams are characterised by stoneloach, bullhead and eels.
 Trout can be found in several rivers & streams.
 Bass & Mullet, which are predominantly sea dwelling, are very tolerant of low salinity & can enter the upper reaches of estuaries.
 They can often be seen inland of the sluice gates that regulate the flow of the Eastern Yar into Bembridge Harbour.

-The Medina Restoration Project has sought to improve the Medina for trout and eels and the Towngate project included improving fish passage at St Cross Mill on Lukely Brook.
-As part of the Down to the Coast programme there are a number of projects that hope to improve the Eastern Yar for fish.
+The Medina Restoration Project has sought to improve the Medina for trout and eels and the Towngate project included improving fish passage at St Cross Mill on Lukely Brook., and Southern Water are currently enhancing passage further.

 There are a number of privately owned Stillwater lakes and ponds on the Island and these offer the greatest opportunities for recreational angling.